-Regular treatment of asthma where the use of a combination product (inhaled corticosteroid [ICS] and long-acting β2-agonist [LABA]) is appropriate: (i) for patients not adequately controlled with inhaled corticosteroids and ‘as required’ inhaled short-acting β2-agonist (SABA), or for patients already adequately controlled on both an ICS and a LABA.
+Regular treatment of asthma where the use of a combination product (inhaled corticosteroid [ICS] and long-acting β2-agonist [LABA]) is appropriate: (i) for patients not adequately controlled with ICS and ‘as required’ inhaled short-acting β2-agonist (SABA); (ii) for patients already adequately controlled on both an ICS and a LABA.

 Dosage and administration

 Total daily dose can be increased if asthma remains poorly controlled by administering a higher strength inhaler, except in children under 12 years.
 Patients should be assessed regularly and once asthma is controlled, treatment should be reviewed and stepped down to the lowest effective dose, or an ICS alone.
 ICSs alone are first line treatment for most patients. flutiform pMDI is not intended for initial treatment of mild asthma.

 For severe asthma, ICS therapy should be established before prescribing a fixed-dose combination product.
-Patients on flutiform must not use an additional LABA.
+Patients on flutiform pMDI must not use an additional LABA.
 An inhaled SABA should be taken for immediate relief of asthma symptoms arising between doses.

 Hypersensitivity to the active substances or to any of the excipients.